1475505/AwesomeDNS/report/notes.md

 /output:

 - main: the DNSserver program executable file
-- test: just for uint debug
+- test: just for unit-debug
-- client: a client program, send message to PORT.
+- client: a client program, send message to 127.0.0.1:53.

 # Some Net cmds in Linux

 To see which progress is using the port, run

 ```
 sudo lsof -i :53
 ```